hlissner/evil-multiedit/README.md

   highlighted occurrences are stored in `regexp-search-ring`, so that after exiting iedit `evil-search-next` and `evil-search-previous` (usually n and N) use the last occurrence as if it were the last string in the search history.
+* `evil-multiedit-follow-matches` (default `nil`): If non-nil, the cursor will jump to each additional match, rather than remain in its original position.

 [evil-mode]: https://bitbucket.org/lyro/evil/wiki/Home